 In this article, we discuss an alternative method for deriving conservative approximation models for two-stage robust optimization problems.
-The method extends in a natural way a linearization scheme that was recently proposed to construct tractable reformulations for robust static problems involving profit functions that decompose as a sum of piecewise linear concave expressions.
-Given that this generalized method mainly relies on a linearization scheme employed in bilinear optimization problems, we will say that it gives rise to the "linearized robust counterpart" model.
+The method mainly relies on a linearization scheme employed in bilinear optimization problems, therefore we will say that it gives rise to the linearized robust counterpart models.
 We identify a close relation between this linearized robust counterpart model and the popular affinely adjustable robust counterpart model.
-We also describe a simple way of modifying both types of models in order to make these approximations less conservative.
-We finally demonstrate how to employ this new scheme in a set of operations management problems in order to improve the performance and guarantees of robust optimization.
+We also describe methods of modifying both types of models to make these approximations less conservative.
+These methods are heavily inspired by the use of valid linear and conic inequality in the linearization process for bilinear models.
+We finally demonstrate how to employ this new scheme in a set of four operations management problems to improve the performance and guarantees of robust optimization.

 Paru en septembre 2016 , 26 pages

 Ce cahier a été révisé en novembre 2017